The U.S. Department of Energy estimates that homeowners can save up to $465 just by replacing old windows in their home.

 Reglazing your windows is more affordable than replacing them.
 But, you don’t want to pay to reglaze your windows only to have to replace them shortly after.

-Consult with a window professional to help you determine if reglazing windows vs replacing is the right choice for your home.
+Consult with a window professional to help you determine if reglazing windows vs replacing are the right choice for your home.

-Next, check out this seasonal home maintenance checklist.
-This will help you monitor the systems in your home and prevent costly repairs later on.
+Next, check out this seasonal home maintenance checklist on monitoring the systems in your home so to prevent costly repairs later on.

 Top 7 Reasons Why You Should Hire a Property Manager